Elluan/diff_detection_model/README.md

 ## Usage

-First you need to put the FFConcat3 model into the folder.
+First, you need to place the FFConcat3 model into the main diff-detection folder.

+The following commands should be executed in the main diff-detection folder.

 Create the image
 ```